-The original house was a single storey weatherboard Edwardian with tiled roof, 3.35 metre high ceilings and polished timber floors.
-There was previous addition at the rear stepped down from the main house.
+The original house was a single storey Edwardian weatherboard with tiled roof, 3.35 metre high ceilings and polished timber floors.
+There was a previous addition at the rear stepped down from the main house.

 The clients engaged Cameron Construction to construct an upper floor addition and to extend the house at ground floor level.